 - Novice

 These scales are widely recognized by recruiters in the US, so choose the one you feel more comfortable with.
 But what if you’re based outside the States?
-Then, we recommend this one:
+Then, we recommend this scale:

 Common European Framework of Reference for Languages (CEFR)

 CEFR is an internationally recognized standard for describing language ability.
 It outlines what learners can do in speaking, reading, listening, and writing at each level.
 It’s widely recognized across Europe but currently gaining popularity in other countries as well.
-Here’s an overview of its levels:
+So if you’re listing languages on your CV, here’s an overview of its levels:

 - C2 (Proficiency)